EvictionLab/eviction-lab-website/content/eviction-tracking/miami-fl.md

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last year and average filings in 2014–2019.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Miami-Dade County was collected by the [Shimberg Center for Housing Studies](http://www.shimberg.ufl.edu/) at the University of Florida.
 Historical averages cover the years 2014-2019.
 2. We are unable to assign many cases from prior to 2020 in Miami-Dade County to a census tract due to missing street address information.
-As a result, the “.vs Average” tab in the Eviction Filings by Neighborhood race/ethnicity reflects data in Broward and Palm Beach Counties only.
+As a result, the “.vs Average” tab in the Eviction Filings by Neighborhood race/ethnicity is currently unavailable.

 {{%/ report_chart %}}